 Planning and managing

-Managing the resource requirements and process of the project along with activities like keeping inventories, booking progress updates, payment of vendors and subcontractors, testing and inspection schedules, etc. are essential activities carried out by the general contractor of the project.
+Managing the resource requirements and process of the project, along with activities like keeping inventories, booking progress updates, payment of vendors and subcontractors, testing and inspection schedules, etc., are essential activities carried out by the general contractor of the project.

-Manage daily jobsite operations
+Manage daily Jobsite operations

 Provide required equipment and building materials

-Coordinating subcontractors, consultants and vendors
+Coordinating subcontractors, consultants, and vendors

-Oversee quality, timeline and budget
+Oversee quality, timeline, and budget

-Manage health, safety and legal issues
+Manage health, safety, and legal issues

-Main point of contact with employer/client
+The main point of contact with the employer/client

 Want to know more about the QC software?
 CLICK HERE to schedule a demo.